Managing Regulation Compliance (Eco 615)

 Course Meetings: Section 32: Monday and Wednesday from 10:30 am to 12:45 pm in room Aresty 431.

-Office: Room 521B, Jenkins School of Business.
+Office: Room 517G, Jenkins School of Business.

-Office hours: Tuesdays from 1-3 in person by the canal.
+Office hours: Tuesdays from 1-3 in person.

 Contacts: Dave can be contacted via phone (8x3725) or email (dkelly@miami.edu).